 - Expense inflation

-On the other hand, however, an accurate forecast should also provide advanced warning of potential shortfalls, budget gaps or other financial problems that will need to be addressed.
-Instead of waiting until a firm’s resources are dried up, advanced, accurate forecasting methods will ultimately shine a light on the potential for having to scale back operations, trim overhead costs or find another way to stretch a dollar.
+An accurate forecast should provide advanced warning of potential shortfalls, budget gaps or other financial problems that will need to be addressed.
+Instead of waiting until your resources are dried up, these forecasting methods will ultimately help you determine if you need to cut back operations, readjust spending or look for ways to raise capital.